 Compliance with Guidelines • There are some single aspect apartments with distances to the back of the kitchen in excess of 8m (refer 1:100 plans which have been dimensioned).
-The majority of these are north facing and have good natural light penetration via large sized windows Refer comments above ih to • No deep narrow apartments created s n l • Buildings meet minimum standards of natural ventilation and daylight access - refer to attached diagrams s: • Minimum apartment sizes are met s, gs • A variety of housing types have been provided - 33 % x1 bed, 64% x 2 bed, 3% x 3 bed apartments and townhouses.
-There are 10 x 3 bedroom, 4 level terrace houses, There are 15 x 3 bedroom, 2 level + attic space terrace houses, each with a 'fonzie flat' located on top of their garage and able to be individually accessed.
+The majority of these are north facing and have good natural light penetration via large sized windows Refer comments above ih to • No deep narrow apartments created s s n l • Buildings meet minimum standards of natural ventilation and daylight access - refer to attached diagrams s: • Minimum apartment sizes are met ŝ, gs • A variety of housing types have been provided - 36 % x1 bed, 44% x 2 bed, 20% x 3 bed apartments and townhouses.
+There are 90 x 3 bedroom, 2 level + attic space terrace houses, 15 of which have a 'fonzie flat' located on top of their garage and able to be individually accessed.
+Blocks B, D, E and F have the capacity to include ground floor terrace typologies with their own private street access